 Projections of benefits for financial reporting purposes are based on the terms of the substantive plan (the plan as understood by the employer and the plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members (active employees and retirees) to that point.
 The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities, consistent with the long-term perspective of the calculations.
-The total OPEB liability was determined by an actuarial valuation as of June 30, 2018, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-June 30, 2018

 Inflation rate 2.75%

 Projected salary changes 3.50% plus service-based salary increases

-Health care trend rates Trend rate assumptions vary slightly by medical plan.
-The initial rate is approximately 8%, reaching an ultimate rate of approximately 4.5% in 2080
+Health care trend rates Initial trend rate ranges from 2-11%, reaching an. ultimate rate of approximately 4.3% in 2075

-Post-retirement participation coverage 65%
+Post-retirement participation

+percentage 65%

-Percent with spouse coverage 45%
+Percentage with spouse coverage 45%

-^{}In projecting the growth of the explicit subsidy, after 2020 when the cap is \$183, it is assumed to grow at the health care trend rates.
+In projecting the growth of the explicit subsidy, after 2022 when the cap is \$183, it is assumed to grow at the health care trend rates.
 The Legislature determines the value of the cap and no future increases are guaranteed; however, based on historical growth patterns, future increases to the cap are assumed.